grafana/grafana/contribute/backend/instrumentation.md

 If log messages or key/value pairs originate from user input they should be validated and sanitized.

-Be careful not to expose any sensitive information in log messages; for example, secrets, credentials, and so on.
-It's especially easy to do this by mistake if you include a struct as a value.
+Be careful not to expose any sensitive information in log messages; for example, secrets and credentials.
+It's easy to do this by mistake if you include a struct as a value.

 ### Log levels